spsquared/SPARK_Future-Engineers_2022/README.md

 On the first frame, we look for a jump in either the left wall or the right wall.
 This tells us if we are driving clockwise or counterclockwise, as the side with the jump must have a gap in the wall.

+A negative steering value means we turn left, while a positive means turning right.

+Finally, we have turn detection.
 If there are more than 500 blue pixels on the screen we increase `turnsMade` by one, and if we have turned 12 times, or 3 laps, it returns "stop", causing the car to stop.

-A negative steering value means we turn left, while a positive means turning right.

 After this, we send all this information to SPARK Control.